Comum/Web-Page/README.md

  - No frameworks, all done from scratch
 3. WebPack to bundle everything

-Special thanks to: (for providing a WebPack base)
+Special thanks to:
 ###### **Sophie Vanderveken & Muhammad Dadu** :shipit:
+For providing a WebPack base